musicist288/EC601-IoT-Security/_code/Project-2/scripts/README.md

 query your home timeline for recent tweets from people you follow.
 The newer V2 API doesn't seem to support this functionality (or at least it's missing from the documentation), so this script relies on the 1.1 version of the API.

+Passing `--classify` will pass the tweet's text to google's NLP api in an attempt to classify it.

+### nlp_cli.py

+**Usage:** `nlp_cli.py [-h] {sentiment,entities,entity-sentiment,classify}`

+**Description:**

+This utility exposes four of the lanauge services provided through Google's NLP API via a CLI utility.
+All of the commands take a single text string argument which gets passed as an english-language plain text string.
+The results from the API are then passed to the console.

+According to Google's documentation, the `classify` service requires at least 20 words to classify a document, however, it does seem to work with fewer words sometimes.